wingufactory/training/kubespray/config/README.md

 ```
 ## Prepare Cluster Installation

-### Be Sure all nodes are ss accessible from ansible node
+### Be Sure all nodes are SSH accessible from ansible node

 ```bash
 # First generate the ssh-keys for your local user on your ansible node